PP-Papa/covid-tracker/README.md

-# Web App: Travel Guide In Covid
+# Java App: Covid Tracker

 ## Background
 <b>Covid-tracker</b>, is a java application that answers your real estate and covid related questions in Philadelphia.